GaiaNet-AI/docs/docs/tutorial/translator-agent.md

 ## Demo 2: Running Translation Agents with gemma-2-27b

-The benefit of running the Translation Agent with GaiaNet is the ability for users to choose and embed different LLMs for different agentic tasks.
+The benefit of running the Translation Agent with Gaia is the ability for users to choose and embed different LLMs for different agentic tasks.
 To demonstrate this point, we will now change the translation agent LLM from Llama-3-8b to Google's gemma-2-27b, which is of similar size but scores higher on many language-related benchmarks.

 The translation task is the same as before.
 Our [source text](https://hackmd.io/tdLiVR3TSc-8eVg_E-j9QA?view#Source-text) is in Chinese, a brief intro to the ancient Chinese royal palace, the Forbidden City.
 The translation target is English.

-### Step 2.1 Run a gemma-2-27b GaiaNet node
+### Step 2.1 Run a gemma-2-27b Gaia node

 Configure and download the model.
 Since the size of the model is 6.40G, it could take a while to download.